BulTTaeng/2705_PalindromePartition/README.md

 Let x1 ,x2 , x3 , .. xn is PalindromePartition.

-Then x 1 x , x 2 x , ... x n x will be PalindromePartition.
+Then x1 1 x1 , x2 2 x2 , ... xn k xn will be PalindromePartition.

 Thne dp[i/2] + dp[i/2 -1] + .... + 1 have the answer because we need right side and left side.